- Introduction to Radar Navigation

 An 8 hour course that introduces you to all of the basics of navigating safely in our Pacific Northwest waters: paper charting, rules of the road, aids to navigation, vessel lights, electronic navigation and radar.
-This course is taught in a single 8-hour class on a Saturday, or online in (4) 2-hour evening sessions.
-This class has a four-person minimum.
+This course is taught in a single 8-hour class on a Saturday, and has a four-person minimum.

 This classroom based program focuses on chart reading, navigational aids, navigational tools, compass use, latitude and longitude, dead-reckoning, triangulation, tides and currents, trip planning, boating resources for the Puget Sound and San Juan Islands, and how to safely cross the Strait of Juan de Fuca!